vvolfster/shrimpVueComponents/src/vuePlugins/firebaseAuthentication/docs.md

 Properties

 - **fbConfig** - Config for the main firebase app.
-	- **apiKey** - From respective *Firebase Config Object*.
+Copy paste from firebase console.
 See above.
-	- **authDomain** - From respective *Firebase Config Object*.
-See above.
-	- **databaseURL** - From respective *Firebase Config Object*.
-See above.
-	- **projectId** - From respective *Firebase Config Object*.
-See above.
-	- **storageBucket** - From respective *Firebase Config Object*.
-See above.
-	- **messagingSenderId** - From respective *Firebase Config Object*.
-See above.
-	- **createNewUsers (optional Boolean)** - Tells the plugin that it can create new users if none exists.
-Only works with *emailAndPassword* auth method.
-	- **requiresAuth (optional Boolean)** - Tells Vue to require auth no matter what.
-The log in dialog will not be cancellable!
-	- **userRequirement(user, authUser) (optional Function)** - The plugin will pass the user & authUser (if different), to this function.
-If it returns undefined or a promise that resolves, the plugin will consider the userRequirement to be met.
-All other falsy values or rejected promise will be considered as failure to meet the requirement.

 - **authConfig | masterAuthConfig (optional)** - Config for the firebase app that acts as an auth provider.
 Same option as the adminPanel.
-The remoteRestAuthLink function **must** be provoided!
+The remoteRestAuthLink function **must** be provided in the properties!
+Copy paste this from the firebase console.
-	- **apiKey** - From respective *Firebase Config Object*.
 See above.
-	- **authDomain** - From respective *Firebase Config Object*.
-See above.
-	- **databaseURL** - From respective *Firebase Config Object*.
-See above.
-	- **projectId** - From respective *Firebase Config Object*.
-See above.
-	- **storageBucket** - From respective *Firebase Config Object*.
-See above.
-	- **messagingSenderId** - From respective *Firebase Config Object*.
-See above.

 - **remoteRestAuthLinkFunction** - This URL must point to a REST function that accepts *{ projectId, token, email }* as request params.
 It must send back as response:  *{ token: someToken }* or *{ data: { token: someToken }}*.
-	- 	**userRequirement(user) (optional Function)** - The plugin will pass the authUser to this function.
-If it returns undefined or a promise that resolves, the plugin will consider the userRequirement to be met.
-All other falsy values or rejected promise will be considered as failure to meet the requirement.

 - **otherApps (optional Object)** - Key Value pair dictionary of all other firebase apps you want to use.
 	- **{key}** - What to name the firebase app.
 	- **{value}** - *Firebase Config Object*.
 See above.

+- **requiresAuth (optional Boolean)** - Tells Vue to require auth no matter what.
+The log in dialog will not be cancellable!

+- **userRequirement(user, authUser) (optional Function)** - The plugin will pass the user & authUser (if different), to this function.
+If it returns undefined or a promise that resolves, the plugin will consider the userRequirement to be met.
+All other falsy values or rejected promise will be considered as failure to meet the requirement.

+- **createNewUsers (optional Boolean)** - Tells the plugin that it can create new users if none exists.
+Only works with *emailAndPassword* auth method.

 - **authRequiredHtml (optional Html | String)** - This html will be embedded into all Vue Components if they require the user to be authenticated & the user isn't.
 By default, this is a login button.

+- **signInOptions (optional Array | Object)** - Defaults to ["email", "google"].
+Options are ["email", "google", "twitter", "github" ]

 -----